coopcycle/coopcycle-docs/docs/_admin/excel-imports.md

 Fill out the [Complex Delivery Example](https://demo.coopcycle.org/spreadsheets/examples/coopcycle-deliveries-example.csv) and upload it in the delivery page of your client.

 In this case you want to simply fill out the columns
-- pickup.address: Copy and paste the address directly from Google maps
+- **pickup.address**: Copy and paste the address directly from Google maps
-- pickup.address.name: The public name of the business
+- **pickup.address.name**: The public name of the business
-- pickup.address.description: Information relevant to the pickup (ex: "the door is hard to find, it's blue")
+- **pickup.address.description**: Information relevant to the pickup (ex: "the door is hard to find, it's blue")
-- pickup.address.telephone: A valid phone number (ex: 666 666 666) (IMPORTANT: this will break if you use phone numbers with country codes that are not your country)
+- **pickup.address.telephone**: A valid phone number (ex: 666 666 666) (IMPORTANT: this will break if you use phone numbers with country codes that are not your country)
-- pickup.comments: Extra information that you would like to have in the comments section of the pickup task
+- **pickup.comments**: Extra information that you would like to have in the comments section of the pickup task
-- pickup.tags: Names of tags that you want to use with a space between tags, and "-" to show a space between words in a single tag (ex: "VIP urgent-delivery")
+- **pickup.tags**: Names of tags that you want to use with a space between tags, and "-" to show a space between words in a single tag (ex: "VIP urgent-delivery")
-- pickup.timeslot: Add a date range in the format YYYY-MM-DD HH:MM - YYYY-MM-DD HH:MM
+- **pickup.timeslot**: Add a date range in the format YYYY-MM-DD HH:MM - YYYY-MM-DD HH:MM

-- dropoff.address: Copy and paste the address directly from Google maps
+- **dropoff.address**: Copy and paste the address directly from Google maps
-- dropoff.address.name: The name of the business or organization to which the package is being delivered
+- **dropoff.address.name**: The name of the business or organization to which the package is being delivered
-- dropoff.address.description: Information relevant to the dropoff (ex: "the dog is friendly)
+- **dropoff.address.description**: Information relevant to the dropoff (ex: "the dog is friendly)
-- dropoff.address.telephone: A valid phone number (ex: 666 666 666) (IMPORTANT: this will break if you use phone numbers with country codes that are not your country)
+- **dropoff.address.telephone**: A valid phone number (ex: 666 666 666) (IMPORTANT: this will break if you use phone numbers with country codes that are not your country)
-- dropoff.timeslot: Add a date range in the format YYYY-MM-DD HH:MM - YYYY-MM-DD HH:MM
+- **dropoff.timeslot**: Add a date range in the format YYYY-MM-DD HH:MM - YYYY-MM-DD HH:MM
-- dropoff.comments: Extra information that you would like to have in the comments section of the dropoff task
+- **dropoff.comments**: Extra information that you would like to have in the comments section of the dropoff task
-- dropoff.packages: Each package needed with the quantity with a space between tags, and "-" to show a space between words in a single package name (ex: small=1 medium=2)
+- **dropoff.packages**: Each package needed with the quantity with a space between tags, and "-" to show a space between words in a single package name (ex: small=1 medium=2)
-- dropoff.tags: Names of tags that you want to use with a space between tags, and "-" to show a space between words in a single tag (ex: "VIP urgent-delivery")
+- **dropoff.tags**: Names of tags that you want to use with a space between tags, and "-" to show a space between words in a single tag (ex: "VIP urgent-delivery")
-- weight: How many kilos in format XX.XX (better . than , )
+- **weight**: How many kilos in format XX.XX (better . than , )

 <img width="1469" alt="Screenshot 2024-01-16 at 14 58 04" src="https://github.com/coopcycle/coopcycle-docs/assets/77277854/053b602f-b2fe-4d66-86bc-4acfb1a135ba">